-- The definition of "obligee" is changed to clarify that this is a person owed or alleged to be owed a duty of support on behalf of a child (i.e., in a representational capacity). - The general instructions are changed to clarify that: - ➤ In an equal physical custody situation, the court is not precluded from apportioning specific child-related expenses, such as school fees, between the parents. - ➤ In an extended visitation situation, the order must specify the number of visitation nights. - ➤ In a children's benefits situation, the court may order the obligee to reimburse the obligor for an overpayment that results when the children's benefits are credited toward the support obligation.
+- The definition of "obligee" is changed to clarify that this is a person owed or alleged to be owed a duty of support on behalf of a child (i.e., in a representational capacity). - The general instructions are changed to clarify that: - In an equal residential responsibility situation, the court is not precluded from apportioning specific child-related expenses, such as school fees, between the parents. - In an extended parenting time situation, the order must specify the number of parenting time nights. - ➢ In a children's benefits situation, the court may order the obligee to reimburse the obligor for an overpayment that results when the children's benefits are credited toward the support obligation.
 This change is made in response to the Supreme Court decision in Davis v.
-Davis, 2010 ND 67, 780 N.W.2d 787. - In a split custody or equal physical custody situation, a support obligation must be determined and must also be specifically ordered for each parent. - The provision for imputing income to an obligor who makes a voluntary change in employment for the purpose of reducing the support obligation is changed to clarify that the voluntary change can include becoming unemployed.
+Davis, 2010 ND 67, 780 N.W.2d 787. - In a split primary residential responsibility or equal residential responsibility situation, a support obligation must be determined and must also be specifically ordered for each parent. - The provision for imputing income to an obligor who makes a voluntary change in employment for the purpose of reducing the support obligation is changed to clarify that the voluntary change can include becoming unemployed.
 This change is made in response to several Supreme Court cases, including Verhey v.
 McKenzie, 2009 ND 35, 763 N.W.2d 763. - The foster or guardianship care section is changed to clarify that an intact family (in which the income of the parents is combined) means neither parent has a duty to support a child who is not also a child of the other parent.